3.1 District Structure

 - Contractor Workshops: Many regions around the state hold "contract workshops" or other such educational days.
 These events are typically one-day "mini-conferences" relating to a variety of programs.
 They can provide a great opportunity to interact with municipalities as well as some of the sub-contractors they frequently use.

-- Legislative Breakfasts: Many counties have “legislative breakfasts” for their local legislators.
-Municipalities are often invited to these brief sessions that highlight some local projects going on in the legislator’s district, and can provide an excellent showcase for completed DGLVR projects.
+- Elective Official Breakfasts: Many counties have various events for their elected officials.
+Municipalities are often invited to these brief sessions that highlight some local projects going on in the county, and can provide an excellent showcase for completed DGLVR projects.

 - Municipal Visits: Consider visiting municipalities during slower times of the year to discuss the program, potential projects, and to establish a better working relationship with them.